mredenti/modern-cmake/episodes/02-variables.md

 In CMake, a variable has a particular scope, much like how variables in other languages have scope limited to a particular function, file, etc. A variable cannot be read or modified outside its own scope.

+The names of variables are usually all caps, and the value follows.
+You access a variable by using ${}, such as ${MY_VARIABLE}.1 CMake has the concept of scope; you can access the value of the variable after you set it as long as you are in the same scope.
+If you leave a function or a file in a sub directory, the variable will no longer be defined.
+You can set a variable in the scope immediately above your current one with PARENT_SCOPE at the end.

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::